Particular/docs.particular.net/nservicebus/messaging/headers.md

 ## Messaging interaction headers

-Several headers are used to enable messaging interaction patters
+The following headers are used in various ways to enable different messaging interaction patterns such as Request-Response, etc.

 ### NServiceBus.MessageId
 A unique id for the current message.
-Note that the value used for an outgoing message can be controlled by the endpoint, using an `IMutateOutgoingTransportMessages`.
+By using the [IMutateOutgoingTransportMessages mutator](/nservicebus/pipeline/message-mutators.md), this value can be changed to a custom value when dispatching the message.

 ### NServiceBus.CorrelationId
-A string used to [correlate](./message-correlation.md) reply messages to their corresponding request message.
+A string used to [correlate](message-correlation.md) reply messages to their corresponding request message.

 ### NServiceBus.ConversationId
-The conversation that this message is part of
+The conversation that this message is part of.

 ### NServiceBus.RelatedTo
-The `MessageId` that caused this message to be sent
+The `MessageId` that caused this message to be sent.

 ### NServiceBus.MessageIntent
 Message intent can have one of the following values: